turingschool/career-development-curriculum-site/student_discussion_groups/mod4_homeroom_discussion_prompts.md

   * How will you hold yourself accountable to your goals?
 5. Share plans with each other (10 mins):
   * How can you hold each other accountable to these plans?

-### Week 4 Prompts & Structure (30 mins) <a name="week-4"></a>
-1. Revisit your norms (5 mins)
-2. Share updates on your [SMART goals](https://docs.google.com/spreadsheets/d/1OZ2Ulwy_VbaN92B_O6ciKJfEqmBzM9tnorVDB6lzPxw/edit#gid=1405820824) (10 mins):
-  * Why did you choose this goal?
-Why is it important to you?
-  * What steps have you taken towards it?
-What successes have you had?
-What challenges have you had?
-  * What have you learned so far?
-  * How will this goal add to your overall job search strategy?
-3. Prepare for the Mix It Up groups (15 mins):
-  * Depending on what group you’re in, your focus is different.
-What are the prompts you’re feeling good about contributing to today?
-What are you feeling unsure about?
-  * Share with each other ways that you could approach the questions and providing advice to the other students in your Mix It Up group.
-What have you learned over the last few weeks pertaining to these topics?
-What would the greater Turing community benefit from learning too?
-4. Take a 5-min pom before Mix It Up!

 ### Week 5 Prompts & Structure (60 mins) <a name="week-5"></a>
 This week's Homeroom Group is a working session to finalize your Mod 4 action items -- [find the guidelines here!](/module_four/week5_working_group)